Questions to ask a breeder

 Although, it may not always be possible to meet the sire of the litter as he may reside with another breeder you should always be able to meet the dam.
 From meeting the parents you will be able to assess the size and temperament.
 The dam is key to the temperament of the puppies as she nurtures them during the first few weeks of the critical socialisation period.
-Sometimes mothers can be very stressed and protective of their puppies when strangers are around them, especially if they are very young (a few weeks old).
+Bear in mind that sometimes mothers can be very stressed and protective of their puppies when strangers are around them, especially if they are very young (a few weeks old).

 - Do you provide a contract of sale, cooling off periods and/or health guarantee?

-Never purchase a puppy if there is no contract of sale provided.
+My advise is never purchase a puppy if there is no contract of sale provided.
 Ask for a draft copy to review.
-Ask what would happen in the unlikely event that the puppy has a serious health condition?
+The contract will protect you in the unlikely event that the puppy has a serious health condition.
 Ask the breeder if he/she will take the puppy back at anytime if you are unable to look after the puppy for whatever reason?
 Purchasing a puppy from a Registered Dogs Victoria breeder (contact the Dogs Victoria office on 03 97882500 to check that a] the breeder is a member of this association and that b] the breeder holds a prefix and is therefore allowed to breed.
 This offers you some protection should anything go wrong with the purchase.

 You should be provided with a vaccination and worming report when you collect the puppy.
-And the breeder should advice you as to the remaining vaccination and continues worming once you take the puppy home.
-Ask the breeder if the recommend titre testing the puppy, when and how this testing should commence.
+And the breeder should advise you as to the remaining vaccination and continued worming once you take the puppy home.
+Ask the breeder if they recommend titre testing the puppy, when and how this testing should commence.

 - When will the puppy be ready to go to it's new home?